core-wg/oscore/draft-ietf-core-object-security.md

 1. Verify the Sequence Number in the Partial IV parameter as described in {{replay-protection-section}}.
 If it cannot be verified that the Sequence Number has not been received before, the client MUST stop processing the response.

-2. Recreate the Additional Authenticated Data as described in {{sec-obj-cose}}.
+2. Recreate the Additional Authenticated Data as described in {{cose-object}}.

 3. Compose the AEAD nonce by XORing the Recipient IV (context IV) with the Partial IV parameter, received in the COSE Object.